 Improving git workflow

-Over the 8 years that I use git, I tried different GUIs and TUIs but nothing really stuck with me (I’ll list a few of them below anyway).
-Some of them had great UI but didn’t cover my whole git workflow.
-While others had a lot of commands the user experience wasn’t that great.
-So I always ended up in a terminal running some command because either it was faster or a git tool I was using at that moment hadn’t supported the needed command.
+Over the 8 years I’ve been using git, I’ve tried different GUIs and TUIs, but nothing really stuck with me (I’ll list a few below anyway).
+Some had a great UI but didn’t cover my whole workflow, while others had tons of commands but the user experience wasn’t that great.
+So I always ended up back in the terminal, either because it was faster or because the tool I was using didn’t support what I needed.

-A couple of years ago I decided to go all in with git CLI and incrementally improve my workflow.
+A couple of years ago I decided to go all in with git CLI and just keep improving my workflow over time.

-First I was thinking of making my config clean, adding comments, and publishing it to GitHub.
-But other people have other approaches to working with git, use different command line shells, and even have their own mnemonic rules for creating command shortcuts.
-So most developers can’t use my config out-of-the-box and would be required to tailor it (which few will do).
+At first I thought about making my config clean, adding comments, and publishing it on GitHub.
+But the reality is: people have very different ways of working with git, different shells, and their own mnemonic rules for shortcuts.
+So my config wouldn’t work out-of-the-box for most developers — they’d need to tweak it (and few would bother).

-So instead, I decided to write a blog post, where I show you how you could incrementally improve your own git CLI workflow.
+So instead, I decided to write this post and show how you can gradually improve your own git CLI workflow.

 Aliases

-The most important part of improving the workflow is to avoid typing the full commands every time.
-Even if you complete just this part, you’d be much better off.
+The most important part of improving your workflow is to stop typing long commands every time.
+Even if you only do this, your life will already be much easier.

 alias gs="git status"